PandaManN7/CSIS-252-Group/AS_MakeFile/README.txt

 #----------how to run makefile with two CPP files:-------------#

 1) Use the command `make` to make file.
 2) Once completed use the name in the Makefile to run.
-Example: `prog4`.
+Example used in example: `projectName`.
 3) After that you'll be left with files for example ${main cpp file}.o

 Optional but recommended (clean):